 How much money will participants need to bring for the program?

 The YSEALI program covers all basic costs of an individual’s participation including transportation, lodging, and meals.
 Generally, host institutions provide for meals through a combination of a cafeteria meal plan, a pre-loaded debit card for use at local restaurants, and/or a cash allowance to permit participants to purchase food for cooking.
 Information on housing and meal arrangements will be provided by the host institution six weeks prior to the start of the Institute.
 Other than the meal stipend mentioned above, participants should not expect to receive any spending money from the Institute.
 Participants should bring their own spending money if they wish to purchase souvenirs or other items during their time in the United States.

-My nominee participated in the English Access Microscholarship Program; can he/she participate in this Institute?
+An applicant has participated in the English Access Microscholarship Program; can he/she apply and participate in this Institute?

 Are participants permitted to smoke during the Institute?

 Yes.
 However, participants should be aware that many places in the United States now prohibit smoking.
 Smoking in such places could be considered a violation of the law.
 Some places that may prohibit smoking are university housing, classrooms, office buildings, restaurants, public parks, and other locations.
 Smoking laws will vary from location to location so participants who smoke should look for designated smoking areas.

 The YSEALI program will cover all participant costs, including: international travel costs; travel allowances; program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.

 Housing will be in university dorms or university hotels.
 Fellows may be expected to share a room and bathroom with another student of the same gender.
 Most meals will be provided at campus facilities, though Fellows may have access to a kitchen to cook some meals on their own.
 Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.